matthiasmeissen/chroma-quad-videopak/README.md

 ## How to use

 This videopak lets you explore four sound objects that each represent different shades and shapes.
-To swicth between them use button 1 on the motion track.
+To switch between them use button 1 on the motion track.

 You can use the kaleidoscope to get immersed by the interplay of rythm and colour.
 To toggle kaleidoscope use button 2 on the motion track.